waltergcc/42-Piscine/Shell01/README.md

 # Shell 01

+In this project we will learn from some more complex cases how to use the differents commands of Shell.
+We will also use combined commands with each other.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>